Djibouti & “Afar Triangle”

 Figure 5.

-Sequence of largest monthly magnitudes between new moons since January 2025 in the Afar Triangle region within the given coordinates
+Sequence of largest monthly magnitudes between new moons since Feb 14, 2025, in the Afar Triple Junction region region within a radius of 500 km from the M 6.2 of 1992 near Djibouti City.

 It is fascinating that the patterns in a graph like this are a microcosm of yearly patterns, with several of the main features: